chianquan/excel-write-stream/README.md

     combine(new TestRowsStream(), excelDuplex, outFile, done);
 ```

-An demo that support more features.
+A demo that support more features.

 ```js
 import {createExcelWriterDuplex, ExcelWriterCellInput} from '../index';